dqops/dqo/docs/checks/column/text/text-length-below-min-length-percent.md

 **Check description**

-The check measures the percentage of text values in the column that is below the length defined by the user as a parameter
+The check measures the percentage of text values in the column that is below the length defined by the user as a parameter.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|